This post may include affiliate links; see our disclosure policy.

 Step 4: Mix the yolks with yogurt, mayo, and mustard.

-Step 5: Fill the eggs, garnish and serve!
+Step 5: Fill the eggs, garnish, and serve!

 Use a pastry bag to pipe the filling into the deviled eggs, or simply use a spoon!
-The pastry bag is helpful if you want it to look totally uniform like the ones in the photo.
-But of course, it’s not necessary: you can just scoop it back in with a spoon!
-Garnish with dried dill and smoked paprika, or a mixture of both for a festive feel.
-You also can use normal paprika: we just like the smoky flair that the smoked paprika adds.
-It’s nice if you can find it!
+The pastry bag is helpful if you want it to look uniform, like the eggs in the photo.
+But of course, it’s not necessary.
+You can just scoop it back in with a spoon!

 Easy deviled eggs